rbobot/Fqopy/README.md

 1.0.3
 ----
-* Added the SetTime switch to copy timestamp metadata.
+* Added the Fast switch to prevent copy timestamp metadata.
 This increases copy time by as much as 300%.
 * Added PassThru switch
 * Added List parameter to copying files from text file with relastive paths:
 	Copy-Files C:\users\downloads D:\filearchive -Recurse -List C:\users\downloads\queue.txt